 I highly recommend www.afullcup.com

 The ladies there are full of fantastic information on hard core bargain hunting and coupon use.
 There are links to the printable coupon sites (free of course) and the posters will often post about a deal and include a link to the printable coupon.
-You can't help but be inspired once you start reading there!

 You can use www.coolsavings.com